-- ✓ A Hydrostatic valve should be in the bottom of pools (If not proceed with caution) - ✓ This valve is to release any water that is under the pool, into the pool, so as to relieve pressure. - ✓ Such groundwater is pumped away as the pool is nearly or completely empty. - ✓ You may choose to empty the pool in 1/3rds to see if any issues.
-(1/3 each day and monitor result and watch to see it does not "lift up pop out", and if it does refill quickly).
+✓ This valve is to release any water that is under the pool, into the pool, so as to relieve pressure.
+Replace this valve if in any doubt about effectiveness.

+✓ Such groundwater is pumped away as the pool is nearly or completely empty.

+✓ You may choose to empty the pool in 1/3rds to see if any issues.
+(1/3 each day and monitor result and watch to see it does not "lift up - pop out", and if it does refill quickly).